 The written form covers Mathematics, Norwegian and English, and,

-the oral form covers Norwegian, English, as well as other subjects.
+the oral form covers the same subjects, as well as other subjects.

-While every student receives teacher-assigned grades (that is, 100% sampling), the student cohort is divided evenly between participating in mathematics, Norwegian and English tests, giving exam grades a 33% sampling probability.
+While every student should receive teacher-assigned grades (that is, 100% sampling), the student cohort is divided evenly between participating in the written exam in mathematics, Norwegian and English, giving exam grades a 33% sampling probability.

-Although 2/3 of the exam grades are missing for each exam subject, such situation can be safely modelled under missing completely at random (MCAR) assumptions due to random assignment.
+Although 2/3 of the exam grades are missing for each exam subject, this can be safely modelled under the missing completely at random (MCAR) assumptions due to random assignment.

 GPA is then computed as the unweighted sum divided by the number of subjects (ie, a simple average), multiplied by 10, then rounded to two decimal points.